So before we dive deep into strategies to monetize your site…

 3) Purchase that ideal domain from the person who already owns it.

-(Hint: even though the current owner may SAY they want thousands of dollars for it, I’ve heard of many people who contacted the owner and were able to purchase it for a few hundred instead.
+(Hint: even though the current owner may SAY they want thousands of dollars for it, you may be able to contact the owner and purchase it for a few hundred instead.
 Especially if they are just squatting on the domain and not actually using it).

 Overall, registering for a domain name is pretty easy.
 The hardest part is usually coming up w. the name!

-Once you’ve found a name that is available, you will be faced with the option to just purchase the .com, or also buy the .net, .org, .info versions.
+Once you’ve found a name that is available, you may be faced with the option to just purchase the .com, or also buy the .net, .org, .info versions.

 I’d say 99% of the time, you only need the .com.

-Next, you’ll be asked whether or not you want to add privacy to your domain.
+Next, you may be asked whether or not you want to add privacy to your domain.

 What the heck is privacy?

-Basically, you’ll pay another annual fee (~$8/year) to keep your personal contact information that is automatically linked to your domain (name, address, email address, & phone number), private.
+Basically, you’ll pay another annual fee (usually <$10/yr) to keep your personal contact information that is automatically linked to your domain (name, address, email address, & phone number), private.